connect2x-de/trixnity-messenger/README.md

 # Trixnity Messenger - A headless Matrix messenger

-Trixnity Messenger provides extensions on top of [Trixnity](https://gitlab.com/trixnity/trixnity) geared towards building a messenger.
-It is agnostic to the UI and supports all technologies that are interoperable with Kotlin.
+Trixnity Messenger provides extensions on top of [Trixnity](https://gitlab.com/trixnity/trixnity) geared towards building a multiplatform messenger.
+It is agnostic to the UI and supports all technologies that are interoperable with
+Kotlin.
 UI frameworks that are reactive like
 [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp), [SwiftUI](https://developer.apple.com/xcode/swiftui/)
 , or [ReactJS](https://reactjs.org/) are best suited, since the changes in Trixnity Messenger can be reflected in the